Skip to main content

 info

-The above authorization model indicates that a user is related as a viewer if they are in:
+The authorization model above indicates that a user is related as a viewer if they are in:

-• the userset of all users related to the object as "viewer"
+• the userset of all users related to the object as viewer

 but not in:

-• the userset of all users related to the object as "blocked"
+• the userset of all users related to the object as blocked

-So anne has to be both a viewer AND NOT blocked, in order for the check on {"user": "user:anne", "relation": "viewer", "object": "document:new-roadmap"} to return {"allowed": true}.
+anne must be both a viewer and not blocked for the check on {"user": "user:anne", "relation": "viewer", "object": "document:new-roadmap"} to return {"allowed": true}.

 anne is not a viewer for document:new-roadmap if either of the following is true: